Don't you love the performance review?

 To get this information, I send feedback requests to the key stakeholders of each project manager and gather feedback both about the performance of the individual project manager and the perception of the project management team.

-Give your people an opportunity to reflect on your feedback
+Give people the opportunity to reflect on your feedback

 Get further clarity and ask questions.
 Often people need time to process information, and they may benefit from time to read your review, think about it, and then come to you with questions.